muratk3n/thirdwave/en/tweets/2020/week14e.md

 Ferrengi engineer Ram turns the tables on the alien.

 Wonderful ep.
 Why dont we have more ST shows like this anymore?
-The ep was abt characters, smart, made sense, roles were likable.
+The ep was abt characters, smart, made sense, most chars were likable.

 *2020-4-3 18:23:51*